-- Engage South Sudan diaspora community in the provision of direct health services and on-the-job training of MOH staff on selected priority medical interventions, including emergency maternal, child and neonatal care.
+- Engage South Sudan diaspora community in provision of direct health services and on-the-job training of MOH staff on selected priority medical interventions, including emergency maternal, child and neonatal care.

-- Improve access to quality services for GBV survivors, including addressing capacities to provide compassionate care and addressing harmful norms/attitudes among health staff and systems, which stigmatise and affect female and male survivors from accessing care.
+- Improve access to quality services for GBV survivors, including addressing capacity to provide compassionate care and addressing harmful norms/attitudes among health staff and systems, which stigmatise and affect female and male survivors from accessing care.

 - Provide community dialogues, reconciliation and social cohesion activities, including between pastoralists and farmers in areas affected by cattle raiding violence to improve relationships between divided communities.